TheVishnuKumar/one-pub-sub-lwc/README.md

 pubsubCmp.publish('Fired Event from Aura Component.');
 ```

 4. **pagereference**: This is an optional attribute.
 If this is true then register and handlers both respect the current page reference.
-If this is being used then make sure that bot register and handler should have this property marked as true.
+If this is being used then make sure that both register and handler should have this property marked as true.

 Events
 ------